NetDenizen/hairsnip-archive-viewer/README.md

 An example interface of the webapp is as follows; features are annotated with blue numbers.
 Note that the story body is note included in the display.

+All buttons should also have tooltips if hovered over.

 ![screenshot](https://i.imgur.com/boVbeIH.png)

 ### Query Fields